rayadamas/louden-desk/README.md

 **[→ Open the live dashboard](https://rayadamas.github.io/louden-desk)**

 It started as a joke.
-In September 2026 a [parody dashboard](https://x.com/josephdelong/status/2096988521768555000) went around, captioned "the most unemployed person you know with AI psychosis has a dashboard like this" - a Bloomberg-terminal pastiche where a swarm of AI agents with city codenames runs a crypto strategy and nets $1.93.
+A Bloomberg-terminal pastiche where a swarm of AI agents with city codenames runs a crypto strategy.
 The joke is the over-engineering.
 The information design underneath it is genuinely good: one glance for status, then each panel is a different analytical lens on the same underlying activity.